TomBruns/PayAwayReadMe/README.md

     + Merchant's Order No
     + Select the Pickup Time

 * (Right) After the customer has enterd their payment information, the Merchant uses this screen to enter the payment details into their Credit Card Terminal or POS system.
+Note: The Card No shown is a token, it **IS NOT** the same number that the customer entered!

 > @icon-info-circle Note: The Order `automatically` moves from the `Ready` screen to the `Posted` screen when the Merchant processes the payment thru their Credit Card terminal or POS.